21 Different Types of Mythical Horses

 There are references to Morvarc’h in Breton folklore.
 Even though these stretch back several centuries, most of the information concerning him is found in a document written by Charles Guyot in 1926.

-Morvarc’h is said to possess unique abilities as a result of his ancestry in the supernatural in this description.
+Morvarc’h is said to possess unique abilities due to his ancestry in the supernatural in this description.

-He is the product of a union between a siren and an undine, both of which are fundamental sea creatures.
+He is the product of a union between a siren and an undine, both fundamental sea creatures.

-There are stories that tell of him rescuing a king and princess from a storm at sea by swimming over large waves.
+Some stories tell of him swimming over large waves to rescue a king and princess from a storm at sea.

 He has a deep connection to the ocean.
 Art depicting Morvarc’h dates back hundreds of years.

-The earliest depiction known to exist is a statue made of lead that dates back to the fifteenth century and is displayed on the top of a cathedral in the town of Quimper.
+The earliest depiction known to exist is a lead statue dating back to the fifteenth century, displayed on the top of a cathedral in Quimper.

-During the French Revolution, it was tragically destroyed; nevertheless, Sculptors created a replica based on a piece that had survived.
+It was tragically destroyed during the French Revolution; nevertheless, Sculptors created a replica based on a piece that had survived.

 6. Uchchaihshravas

-Uchchaihshravas is one of the types of mythical horses connected to the Hindu pantheon.
+Uchchaihshravas is one of the mythical horses connected to the Hindu pantheon.

 He is also known as the king of horses.
 He is a majestic white steed with seven heads and the ability to fly.

-According to certain versions of the myth, Brahma, the god of creation, brought him into being as a consequence of a sacrifice, and Bali, the king of the demons, laid claim to him.
+According to certain versions of the myth, Brahma, the god of creation, created him as a consequence of a sacrifice, and Bali, the king of the demons, claimed him.

 Legend has it that the two sisters Vinata and Kadru placed a wager on the color of Uchchaihshravas’ tail to win some money.